Rocket League

 The Best Settings for Rocket League 2026

 Rocket league is a game of milliseconds and millimeters.
 The smallest tweak in your camera angle or controller response can change the way you play.
 It can also separate from either having a nice clean hit or a really nasty hit.
 This guide is proven settings used by the top players in 2025, this includes players like Zen, Firstkiller, Monkey M00n and ApparentlyJack.
 This is optimized for competitive play, mechanical control, and smooth performance.
+When paired with Rocket League AI Coaching, these settings become even more powerful.

 November 10, 2025